 Not all elephants have tusks.
 Scientists have noticed female elephants in Mozambique that are emerging without tusks.
 The demand for elephant ivory has been driven by both the international market and poaching.

 During the Mozambican Civil War (1977-1992), poachers boosted their activity to support war efforts.
-Elephant population sizes decreased from 2,500 individuals to around 200 in recent years.
+Elephant population sizes decreased dramatically.
 Female elephants lacking tusks were more likely to pass on tusklessness genes.

 Can elephant survive without tusks?

 Elephants are able to survive without tusks.
 If elephant bulls do not have tusks, they may still be able to mate successfully because the size of their heads is a good predictor for success in elephant fights.